574n13y/Dev_Ops/Day10.md

 🔸 DevOps Question:
 What is the purpose of using a reverse proxy in a microservices architecture, and how does it improve performance and security?
+- **Reverse Proxy in Microservices**:
+A reverse proxy in microservices handles client requests and forwards them to the appropriate backend service.
+It improves performance by enabling load balancing, caching, and compression.
+It enhances security by hiding backend services, terminating SSL, and controlling traffic flow, preventing direct exposure of services to the internet.